Windows (2025)

 Mobile Artworks (2014–2015)

-The project represents individual experiments pushing the boundaries of smartphone technology as artistic medium.
-Each piece explores different conceptual territories - from digital collage to symbolic imagery - using the creative applications and processing capabilities available on mobile devices of the era.
+Individual experiments pushing smartphone technology as artistic medium.
+Each piece explores different conceptual territories- from digital collage to symbolic imagery- using mobile apps and processing capabilities of early mobile devices.

 Medium: Digital